GraczykMateusz/audio-spectrum-visualizer-v2/README.md

 ![](doc/img/QR_code.png)
 --------------------------------------------------------------------------------------------------------------------
-*To install application You should download MIT AI2 Companion app*
+*To install application You should download MIT AI2 Companion app* and scan QR CODE or use .apk file, which is inside mobile dir

 ![](doc/img/MIT_AI2_Companion.png)
 --------------------------------------------------------------------------------------------------------------------